1½ cups chicken stock. You might also use 1 cup chicken stock and 1/2 cup orange juice

 Stir in ham and almonds.
 Season with salt and pepper to taste.
 Heat through.
 Place hot sweet potatoes on platter or individual plates.
 Cut through skin and coarse mash with a fork.
 Spoon ham onto potatoes.
 Add salt and pepper to taste and serve immediately.

-Easy Sweet Potato Salad
+Sweet Potato and Arugula Salad

 Gingered Sweet Potato Pancakes